 In addition, plaintiffs do not necessarily have to present direct evidence of discrimination to prevail on a claim.

-For termination cases, the U.S. Supreme Court has held that a plaintiff does not have to show that the person who replaced him was less than 40 years of age (i.e., someone outside of the “protected class”).
+For termination cases, the U.S. Supreme Court has held that a plaintiff does not have to show that the person who replaced him was less than 40 years of age (i.e. someone outside of the “protected class”).
 Rather, a plaintiff must merely show that he was replaced by someone younger than himself.
-Moreover, an individual can establish a valid claim for age discrimination even when the decision maker is over age 40, as long as he is younger than the complaining employee.
+Moreover, an individual can establish a valid claim for age discrimination even when the decision maker is over the age of 40, as long as he is younger than the complaining employee.
 In addition to the federal law, various states have laws that protect younger workers from age discrimination.

 Generally, stray remarks, standing alone, will not give rise to an inference of discrimination.
 For example, one stray remark that management employees were too old, coupled with the fact that the remark was not made by a decision maker or made in connection with the termination, was deemed insufficient to establish a claim for discrimination.
 However, such comments, when made by management in an environment where other indicia of discriminatory intent are also present, may support an age discrimination claim.

-Further, while some courts have found an inference of non-discrimination where the same individual hires and fires the employee claiming age discrimination, the so-called “same actor” defence may be rebutted.
+Further, while some courts have found an interference of non-discrimination where the same individual hires and fires the employee claiming age discrimination, the so-called “same actor” defence may be rebutted.
 For instance, if the terminated employee can demonstrate other evidence of age discrimination, he may overcome the “same actor” presumption and still succeed at trial.